Who is Afraid of Tool Deflection? [4 Evils + a Bunch of Cures]

-OTOH, if you’re going for broke on your Material Removal Rates, you need to consider more aggressive strategies.
+OTOH, if you’re going for broke on your Material Removal Rates or you are having to deal with deep pockets that won’t accommodate large enough tools, you need to consider more aggressive strategies.
 You could just forge ahead and choose to deal with chatter if it comes up.
 That being the case, you can probably tolerate a higher deflection limit.
 G-Wizard provides a means to change that limit on the Setup Other tab:

 You can override G-Wizard’s Deflection Limit on the Setup Other tab…

 Here’s what the options do:

 - Limit Chatter: Chooses a very conservative deflection limit that helps avoid chatter.
 This is the default.

 - Best Finish: Chooses a much lower limit if you are in the Finish (non-Roughing) portion of the Tortoise-Hare slider.
 This helps reduce tooling marks in the wall of the cut for better surface finish.
 This is OFF by default.

 - Deflection Limit: If you turn off “Limit Chatter”, this area is enabled.
 It lets you set a Deflection Limit that is a percentage of maximum chipload.
 It also tells you the impact on Tool Life.
 For example, at 20% of max chipload, Tool Life is 92% of normal.

 If you’re in a tough situation and need a higher deflection limit, turn of Limit Chatter and dial up the Deflection Limit until you hit a Tool Life value that is as low as you can stand.